 Conclusion

-How much AI is or isn't used in schools will be the comfort that that each has or doesn't have in AI as it relates to the educational goals and values of the district.
+- How much AI is or isn't used in schools will be the comfort that each has or doesn't have in AI as it relates to the educational goals and values of the district.

-Districts can choose to block or not block ChatGPT-type products when KY K-12 students use the KY K-12 Internet service and/or a KY K-12 computer.
+- Districts can choose to block or not block ChatGPT-type products when KY K-12 students use the KY K-12 Internet service and/or a KY K-12 computer.

-However, beyond education, AI requires safe boundaries, especially when combined with robots that can move and act independently.
+- However, beyond education, AI requires safe boundaries, especially when combined with robots that can move and act independently.

 Supporting Documents